Are you considering starting a home business? Here are some planning issues, tax rules and tips to keep in mind.

 However, losses disallowed because of this rule can be carried forward and used in any later year against income generated from the same business (you will need to bring them in on each year’s return to carry them forward).

 The allowable expenses will normally be based on the fraction of the home that is used for your office.
 When making this calculation, you can normally exclude common areas, such as hallways and bathrooms, from both the numerator and the denominator.
-You can choose any calculation that is reasonable; for example, calculations based on square footage or number of rooms are usually considered reasonable.
+You can choose any calculation that is reasonable; calculations based on square footage or number of rooms are usually considered reasonable.

 The expenses you can claim include: